agentlang-ai/agentlang-docs/docs/language/reference/data-model/entity.md

 ## Computed Attributes

-Attribute specification can be an **expression**, so that its value is dynamically computed.
+An attribute specification can be an **expression**, so that its value is dynamically computed.
 An example is shown below:

 ```clojure
 (entity :Acme.Inventory/Product